 New water intakes are required due to changes in the river course for improved reliability and for increased capacity to accommodate regional growth.
-Whether you are near or on the water, please take care and watch out for potential obstructions.
-Check out the map below to see where our river intakes are located so you can stay safe.
+When out on the water, please take care and watch out for potential obstructions.
+Check out this map to see where our river intakes are located so you can stay safe!